 AHSL 8343 Seminar in Grant Writing and Sponsored Projects (3:3:0, F) This seminar is designed to increase understanding of internal/external funding mechanisms and to provide training to Ph.D. students in grant preparation and funding opportunites.
 Topics include discussion about various types of external and internal funding opportunites, focusing on NIH and NSF funding, components of grant proposals, currently available grant writing resources, ethical issues related to grant writing, and budgeting and planning skills.
+No textbook required.

 AHSL 8344 Analysis and Processing of Speech Signals (3:3:0,F) Computational analysis and synthesis of speech signals will be covered.
 Topics may include digital signal processing with MATLAB; analysis of frequency and temporal properties of phones, words and sentences; coding for speech recognition; speech quality analysis; and building speech-based stimuli for experiments.
+No textbook required.

 AHSL 8345 Fundamentals of Effective College Teaching (3:3:0,F) This seminar is designed to acquaint graduate students with some of the principles and theories of higher education and with instructional practices associated with effective college teaching.
-This information applies without reard to the particular nature of the subject matter being taught, with an emphasis on the educational process rathen than disciplinary content.
-Topics can include development of philosophy of teach statement, development of a course syllabus with effective learning objectives, integration of technology with teaching pedagogy, designing and delivering an effective lecture presentation, preparation of teach portfolio, development of testing and grading structures, and introduction to resources available to university instructors.
+This information applies without regard to the particular nature of the subject matter being taught, with an emphasis on the educational process rather than disciplinary content.
+Topics can include development of philosophy of teaching statement, development of a course syllabus with effective learning objectives, integration of technology with teaching pedagogy, designing and delivering an effective lecture presentation, preparation of teaching portfolio, development of testing and grading structures, and introduction to resources available to university instructors.
+No textbook required.